tomsterBG/g-rcp/README.md

 # Current TODO
 - [ ] Simple refactoring of code for readability, flexibility, simplicity and ease of use.
 - [ ] Simple QOL improvements to controls.
+	- [ ] R to toggle mouse steering.
+	- [ ] V to spin the starter.
+This would require checking if there's a starter, making one if there isn't, adding a sound for it.

 # Future TODO (please help me with these if you can, i probably won't be able to make a single one of these for a while)
 - [ ] Content.
 Cars, maps, sounds, trailers, trucks, hinges, horns, music, everything.